 Autoimmune diseases are a group of disorders that result in the body's immune system attacking itself.
 There are over 80 types that impact different parts of the body and result in a variety of symptoms.
 A common condition associated with several autoimmune diseases is dry eyes.

-in provides care for dry eye syndrome (DES) resulting from autoimmune disease and other causes.
+Valley Eye Associates in Westwood provides care for dry eye syndrome (DES) resulting from autoimmune disease and other causes.

 Dry Eye Syndrome: What Is It?